 - Equipment: Kitchen appliances, furniture, cash register, sound system

-- Inventory: Ingredients, beverages, packaging (add it all up)
+- Inventory: Ingredients, beverages, packaging (count everything)

 ⚠️ Watch out: